 North Huron's natural environment consists of watercourses, valleylands, wetlands, woodlots, an Area of Natural and Scientific Interest (ANSI), and other environmentally sensitive areas.
-Land use activities and clearing practices have resulted in natural environment areas that are of poor health and lacking resilience and linkages.
-In 2002, approximately 22.7% of the Township (40.84 square kilometres) was covered by forest or natural environment.

 Protecting remaining natural areas and re-establishing vegetation corridors along major watercourses is necessary to limit erosion by wind and water, to provide water retention and recharge areas, to provide wildlife habitat, and to create an aesthetic and functional balance between agriculture uses and natural ecosystems.